 This reveals a notable willingness in Kitsap County to pay additional sales tax, provided these funds improve transit service.
-However, it is not clear if a ballot measure to increase transitdedicated sales tax would pass.
+Based on this information, however, it is not clear if a ballot measure to increase transit-dedicated sales tax would pass.